D-Roberts/icd-gen/README.md

                 Not sure if that's important or not.
                 - clip clean to [0, 1]
                 - debug both space and loss expression [done first pass - better shape technically but not learning the current datagen (while
-                MAE was on just the clean and noisy query)]
+                MAE was, on just the clean and noisy query)]
                 - be sure extracting the right non-padding portion of query and label too
                 - Priority 1: the right noise schedule to get the t accross